VC Family Album pages

 an explanation of every textbook and maybe every reading

-Every weird class, and I would find excuses to make them happen.
+For every weird class, I would find excuses to make them happen.

 The instructor should determine how many album pages might be produced during a semester.
-Say there are 20 students, and the general desire is for every student to make 3 album pages, giving you 60 pages in that class in that semester.
+Say there are 20 students, and the general desire is for every student to make three album pages, giving you 60 pages in that class in that semester.
 Each student will have a final portfolio page.
-If there are 7 different assignments during the semester and you want the top 3 of each task documented, 2 field trips with every student going, and 5 other important in-class events (movies, guest critiques, etc.).
-You expect students to attend 5 different events outside of class (movies, guest speakers, etc.).
+If there are seven assignments during the semester and you want the top 3 of each task documented, two field trips with every student going, and five other critical in-class events (movies, guest critiques, etc.).
+You expect students to attend five events outside class (movies, guest speakers, etc.).
 20 portfolio pages + 21 individual class project solutions + 2 field trips + 5 in-class events + 5 outside-of-class events would total a maximum of 53 (remember you want 60).
 You must double up on some last events to provide enough for the students.

 And I would add this on top of everything else you are doing, not instead of some things.
 The students will learn to plow through these things quickly, and the restrictions should reduce the overall effort.